bosunolanrewaju/wp-rave-payment-forms/readme.txt

-Take donations and payments easily and directly on your site Signup for a live rave account at https://rave.flutterwave.com and a sandbox account on https://ravesandbox.flutterwave.com Please see our Terms of service here: http://bit.ly/2GH9oTy Rave is available in:
+Take donations and payments easily and directly on your site Signup for a live rave account at https://rave.flutterwave.com and a sandbox account on https://ravesandbox.flutterwave.com Please see our Terms of service here: http://bit.ly/2GH9oTy For more information on the data we collect please view our privacy policy here: http://bit.ly/2HcQUv7 Rave is available in:
 Nigeria
 Ghana